lynnlangit/gcp-for-bioinformatics/6_ARCHITECTURE.md

 3. **Use of Docker** to contain Bioinformatics tools (scripts or jar files) included in one or more docker images for compute (rather than VMs) which expose tool parameters for configuration

-4. **Data stored as files in buckets**, i.e. Data Lake pattern (rather than relational or NoSQL databases)
+4. **Data stored as files in buckets**, i.e. Data Lake pattern (rather than in relational or NoSQL databases)

 5. **Use of domain-specific pipeline configuration languages**, such as WDL, Nextflow, CWL (rather than cloud vendor scripts or templates, such as AWS CloudFormation, or GCP Deployments)